 - You pray using the pattern of the Lord’s Prayer (which outlines God’s agenda for the world and your life).

 - You pray, as a habit, alone.
+(Although praying with others is good too.)

 - You pray sincerely and directly.